-Making some extra money by selling your old car or truck is usually a good idea, especially if it’s a vehicle that you don’t drive anymore.
-But it may, in fact, be more profitable to part it out — or take all the parts out of the vehicle and sell them individually.
+Parting out cars and parting out trucks can be a good way to make money, especially if it’s a vehicle that can never really again be sold as a unit.
+Because it may, in fact, be more profitable to part it out — or take all the parts out of the vehicle and sell them individually.
 If the make and model are uncommon or no longer in production, parts may be in high demand.
 Keep in mind, this process takes time and skill.
 If you’re willing to put in the work, the best places to part out a car are forums, local scrapyards, eBay, Craigslist, and JustParts.com.

 In This Article

 Not all cars are good candidates for being parted out; some are better choices than others.
 If you have an older model of a car that is no longer in production, the parts may be in higher demand than other cars that are still being produced.
 For example, Saturn, Pontiac, and Saab models, for the most part, are more likely to be prized for their parts.
 Similarly, cars that are uncommon are good candidates for being parted out.